peter-can-write/cpp-notes/universal-references.md

 > reference.
 Otherwise (i.e. if both are rvalue references), the result is an
 > rvalue reference.

 Basically, lvalues always dominate over rvalues.
-CV-qualifications do not matter.
+CV-qualifications do not matter (they just stay).

 In a table: